ManuelFte/Improved-Nginx-configuration-files/README.md

 Paste the contents of the improved [nginx.conf](https://raw.githubusercontent.com/ManuelFte/Improved-Nginx-configuration-files/master/nginx.conf) file from this repository.

-Test that everything is running well:
+Test that the configuration is correct:

 `sudo nginx -t`